ai-find-me-a-job/cv-maker/README.md

 ### LaTeX Setup

-The application requires a LaTeX distribution for PDF generation:
+The application requires a LaTeX distribution for PDF generation, this is already included in the Docker image.
+However, if running locally, install one of the following:

 **Windows (MiKTeX)**:
 ```bash